movestore/movestore.github.io/share_workflow.md

 ## How to accept a shared Workflow

 If a Workflow has been shared with you by another MoveApps user it will appear below in the Workflow overview.
-It states the nickname of the user that invited you, the names of the Workflow and Workflow instances as well as both meassages.
+It states the nickname of the user that invited you, the names of the Workflow and Workflow instances as well as both messages.
 You can decline or accept the invitation.
 At acceptance the Workflow will be added to your account's list.
 Note that at the bottom of the Workflow invitation it is indicated for how long it will stay available for you to accept.
 When adding a shared workflow to your dashboard , it appears in the Category `Imported Privately Shared Workflow`.
 The category can be adapted afterwards.

 ![](../files/Share_invite_23.png)